ibrahim-sisar/ET6-CDSP-group-09-repo/0_domain_study/README.md

 - Make sure our research question aligns the FRESCO & PICOT evaluation

 This folder gives context to our question:
-**"How do respiratory and cardiovascular health outcomes vary across global cities categorized by their dominant air pollutant?"**
+**"How do respiratory and cardiovascular health outcomes in 2024 vary across global cities categorized by their dominant air pollutant?"**

 ---